Spanish colonization of the Americas: Caribbean islands and the Spanish Main

 Patterns of the first Spanish settlements in the Caribbean were to endure there and had a lasting impact on the Spanish Empire.
 Until his dying day, Columbus was convinced that he had reached Asia, the Indies.
 From that misperception the Spanish called the indigenous peoples of the Americas, "Indians" (indios), lumping a multiplicity of civilizations, groups, and individuals into a single category.
 The Spanish royal government called its overseas possessions "The Indies" until its empire dissolved in the nineteenth century.

-In the Caribbean, because there was no integrated indigenous civilization such as found in Mexico and Peru, there was no large-scale Spanish conquest of indigenous peoples, but there was indigenous resistance to Spanish colonization.
+In the Caribbean, because there was no integrated Indigenous civilization such as found in Mexico and Peru, there was no large-scale Spanish conquest of Indigenous peoples, but there was indigenous resistance to Spanish colonization.
 Columbus made four voyages to the West Indies as the monarchs granted Columbus vast powers of governance over this unknown part of the world.
 The crown of Castile financed more of his trans-Atlantic journeys, a pattern they would not repeat elsewhere.
-Effective Spanish settlement began in 1493, when Columbus brought livestock, seeds, agricultural equipment.
+Effective Spanish settlement began in 1493, when Columbus brought livestock, seeds, and agricultural equipment.
 The first settlement of La Navidad, a crude fort built on his first voyage in 1492, had been abandoned by the time he returned in 1493.
 He then founded the settlement of La Isabela on the island they named Hispaniola (now divided into Haiti and the Dominican Republic).